-Existing subject-driven text-to-image generation methods~\cite{TI,dreambooth,multi-concept,artist} mainly rely on finetuning strategy.
-These methods finetune the pretrained text-to-image diffusion models~\cite{Sdiffusion, Imagen} on the small set of images, and map these images containing the subject to a special text embedding.
-Then, the special text can be used together with other text descriptions to generate new images of the subject.
-However, since the text embedding is designed to align with the small set of images, information regarding the subject will be inevitably entangled with information irrelevant to the subject identity, such as the background or the pose of the subject.
-This entanglement tends to impair the image generation in two ways: (i) the identity-irrelevant information hidden in the entangled embedding may dominate the generation process, resulting in the generated images heavily dependent on the irrelevant information while ignoring the given text descriptions, e.g., DreamBooth~\cite{dreambooth} ignores the ``\textit{in the snow}'' text prompts, and overfits to the input image background as shown in row 2 column 4 of Figure \ref{fig:intro_comp}. (ii) the identity-relevant information carried in the entangled embedding can not be appropriately preserved, resulting in identity change of the subject in the generated images, e.g., DreamBooth generates a backpack with a different color from the input image in row 3 column 4 of Figure \ref{fig:intro_comp}.
-Other works~\cite{elite, Instantbooth,Aslearning,ask_ref, UMM} focus on reducing the computational burden, and investigate the problem of subject-driven text-to-image generation without finetuning.
+Existing subject-driven text-to-image generation methods~\citep{TI,dreambooth,multi-concept,artist} mainly rely on finetuning strategy, which finetune the pretrained text-to-image diffusion models~\citep{Sdiffusion, Imagen} through mapping the images containing the subject to a special text embedding.
+However, since the text embedding is designed to align with the given images, information regarding the subject will be inevitably entangled with information irrelevant to the subject identity, such as the background or the pose of the subject.
+This entanglement tends to impair the image generation in two ways: (i) the identity-irrelevant information hidden in the entangled embedding may dominate the generation process, resulting in the generated images heavily dependent on the irrelevant information while ignoring the given text descriptions, e.g., DreamBooth~\citep{dreambooth} ignores the ``\textit{in the snow}'' text prompts, and overfits to the input image background as shown in row 2 column 4 of Figure \ref{fig:intro_comp}. (ii) the identity-relevant information carried in the entangled embedding can not be appropriately preserved, resulting in identity change of the subject in the generated images, e.g., DreamBooth generates a backpack with a different color from the input image in row 3 column 4 of Figure \ref{fig:intro_comp}.
+Other works~\citep{elite, Instantbooth,Aslearning,ask_ref, UMM} focus on reducing the computational burden, and investigate the problem of subject-driven text-to-image generation without finetuning.
 They rely on additional datasets that contain many subjects for training additional modules to customize the new subject.
 Once the additional modules are trained, they can be used for subject-driven text-to-image generation without further finetuning.
-However, these methods still suffer from poor generation ability without considering the disentanglement, e.g., ELITE~\cite{elite} fails to maintain the subject identity in row 2 column 2 and ignores the action ``\textit{running}'' from the text prompt in row 1 column 2 of Figure~\ref{fig:intro_comp}.
+However, these methods still suffer poor generation ability without considering the disentanglement, e.g., ELITE~\citep{elite} fails to maintain the subject identity in row 2 column 2 and ignores the action ``\textit{running}'' from the text prompt in row 1 column 2 of Figure~\ref{fig:intro_comp}.